marrious11/marrious11/README.md

 ### Interests
 > With<h3>Outreachy 💞 </h3>
-> Application  phase officially open on ( early August,2023 )!
+> Application  phase will be officially opened on ( early August,2023 )!
-Stay tune.
+Stay tune as the next round begins.

 ### Pronoun
 - [ ] H... 😊